BenSwanepoel965/WyzeTalk/README.md

   }
 ```

-Once formatting is deemed to be sufficient, the program will move onto content-linting whereby the type-checking and other content specific linting will take place.
+Once syntactical formatting is deemed to be sufficient or it reaches a collection of errors it cannot fix, the program will move onto semantical content-linting whereby the type-checking and other content specific linting will take place.
+This is done using predetermined schema, 1 for the general file and 1 for the sql_params section specific to the sql template listed before it in the sql_template field.

 ## 2. Report CoPilot